ALERT LEVELS OF OPERATION

 NRCA encourages students to attend classes, on campus.
 However, NRCA also understands that not every student may be comfortable, or able to return to a physical classroom learning environment.
 NRCA will use Schoology and 1:1 iPad technology in grades K-12 to extend the reach of the classroom by providing students access to their classrooms remotely to maintain their daily learning schedule.

 SPECIALS & ELECTIVES

 Hand sanitizing stations have been added throughout NRCA’s campus.
-Classroom desks will be sanitized during class transitions.
+Classrooms are sanitized during class transitions.

 DECREASED SHARING OF COMMON ITEMS

-Drinking fountains will be utilized as water bottle refill stations only.
-NRCA will increase daily disinfection and sanitization throughout campus with EPA certified cleaners effective against COVID-19.
+Drinking fountains are utilized as water bottle refill stations only.
+NRCA has increased daily disinfection and sanitization throughout campus with EPA certified cleaners effective against COVID-19.

 NURSE’S OFFICE & QUARANTINE ROOM

-NRCA will implement policies and procedures regarding student care if COVID-like symptoms develop while on campus during the school day.
-PPE and a separate, designated quarantine room will be provided while they are on campus.
+NRCA has implemented policies and procedures regarding student care if COVID-like symptoms develop while on campus during the school day.
+PPE and a separate, designated quarantine room are provided while they are on campus.